SaranS14/Walmart-Sales-Data-Analysis/README.md

 1) `time_of_day` ==> A VARCHAR variable which will tell us whether the sale occured during the morning, afternoon or evening.

-2) `day_name` ==> A VARCHAR variable which will tell us which day of the week the sale occured (Mon,Tues,ETC)
+2) `day_name` ==> A VARCHAR variable which will tell us which day of the week the sale occurred (Mon, Tues, ETC)

-3) `month_name` ==> A VARCHAR variable which will tell us which month the sale occured.
-(Jan,Feb,etc)
+3) `month_name` ==> A VARCHAR variable which will tell us which month the sale occurred.
+(Jan, Feb, etc)

 Throughout this analysis we will answer questions in regards to products, sales, customers and as well as generic questions about the dataset.
-The questions that we will be answering within this repository will be listed below, however the answer swill be included in a seperate file within the repository.
+The questions that we will be answering within this repository will be listed below, however the answer swill be included in a separate file within the repository.
 The SQL code within the repository will also provide answers to the questions and as well as the table outputs for each question.

 ### **Generic Questions**